vmware-samples/euc-samples/Windows-Samples/Custom Settings/Firewall Rules/README.md

 ## Purpose
 This folder has a sample configuration that will apply a custom firewall rule for an application on a Windows 10 Desktop for versions 1709 and above.
-The [NetworkProxy CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/firewall-csp) was introduced in the 1709 update and only applies to the Windows 10 Desktop SKU.
+The [Firewall CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/firewall-csp) was introduced in the 1709 update and only applies to the Windows 10 Desktop SKU.

 The Sample configuration creates a Firewall rule that allows an applications traffic to come inbound through the firewall.
 Outbound rules can be specified as well.